 The following tables set forth certain information included in our consolidated balance sheets (in thousands).
-For each line item included in our consolidated balance sheet related to discontinued operations, the decrease in those amounts from prior periods reflects the disposal of the discontinued Ben Sherman operations during the Second Quarter of Fiscal 2015.
-Additionally, as a result of the First Quarter of Fiscal 2016 acquisition of Southern Tide a number of line items in our balance sheet increased as discussed below.
-Below each table are explanations for any significant changes in the balances from May 2, 2015 to April 30, 2016.
+As a result of the acquisition of Southern Tide during the Second Quarter of Fiscal 2016, a number of line items in our balance sheet increased as discussed below.
+Below each table are explanations for any significant changes in the balances from August 1, 2015 to July 30, 2016.